tfiers/sharp/README.md

 ### 3. Install

-Next, install this package (and its dependencies that are publicly available on PyPI):
+Next, install the `sharp` package (and its dependencies that are publicly available on PyPI):
 ```sh
 ~/code/sharp$  pip install -e .
 ```